-Food is a excellent way to celebrate all of life’s adventures.
+Food is an excellent way to celebrate life’s adventures.
 From weddings to birthdays, and backyard summer barbecues (when safe from a public health standing, of course), good cooking is at the center of so many celebrations.
 Still, in the presence of such abundant deliciousness, we humans tend to—on occasion—overdo it.
 That’s where good old Tums antacids come in.

 Too much fatty, rich, or fried food can lead to that dreaded indigestion and heartburn that sidelines you from the merriment and keeps you up at night.
 Many people, in these situations, turn to Tums and other similar antacids to relieve their symptoms.
 The Tums label advises taking only a few in one sitting, not exceeding 7,500 milligrams, which depending on the dosage (it comes in 500, 750, and 1,000 mg doses) can range anywhere from 7 to 15 tablets.

 But what if you have like really, really bad heartburn, and you want to just nip it in the bud?
 Can you just take the whole bottle?
 In other words, can you overdose on Tums?

 While death by Tums overdose is exceedingly rare, downing a bottles’ worth of Tums is ill-advised.